allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 into play, preventing the business from killing the product even if MVP is not successful and forcing the development team to support a product which was never meant to run in a full-scale production environment.

 This is not to discourage you from using the Minimum Viable Product approach.
-At Allegro we [use it](/story-about-delivering-products-part1.html) quite [successfully](/story-about-delivering-products-part2.html), but there are a few pitfalls to look out for:
+At Allegro we use it quite successfully (see [this story](/story-about-delivering-products-part1.html) as well as [this one](/story-about-delivering-products-part2.html)), but there are a few pitfalls to look out for:

 * First of all, know what you want to learn from the experiment.
 MVP is about validating hypotheses, so you need to know in advance what